Preparing For Student Loan Repayment

 Here’s a brief rundown of the different repayment plans available:

-- Extended Repayment Plan: If you’re a Direct Loan Borrower, you must have more than $30,000 in outstanding Direct Loans to be eligible.
+To qualify for this plan, you must have more than $30,000 in outstanding Direct Loans or FFEL Program loans.
 Payments may be fixed or graduated, and will be paid over a 25-year period.
 Your monthly payments will be lower but you’ll pay more in interest than with the first two plans.

 Each plan has it’s own eligibility constraints, involves an application process, and requires you to recertify your income and family size annually.

 - Pay As You Earn (PAYE) Repayment Plan is best for those who don’t expect their income to increase; it’s also an eligible repayment plan for those seeking to qualify for Public Service Loan Forgiveness.
-But the biggest difference from the other plans is that it limits capitalized interest to 10% of your balance.
+But the biggest difference from the other plans is that it caps your monthly payment amount at 10% or 15% of your discretionary income depending on when you received your loan.

 - Income-Based Repayment Plan is unique because its features change depending on if you took out your loan before or after July 1, 2014.
 If you borrowed before that date, payments cap at 15% of your discretionary income and your loan is forgiven after 25 years.
 After that date, the numbers improve, decreasing to 10% and 20 years.